hunter123520/Cyber-Bullying-Detection/README.md

 ```

 3. **Run the notebook:**
-  Open Cyberbullying_Detection.ipynb in a Jupyter Notebook environment.
+  Open Cyber_Bullying.ipynb in a Jupyter Notebook environment.